 Introduces the study of the biological world; emphasizes aesthetic appreciation, scientific method, basic understanding of general principles and laws, and some of the more important human systems.
-Three one-hour lectures and one two-hour laboratory period each week.
+Three lectures and one two-hour laboratory period each week.
 Lecture and lab are co-requisites; they must be taken or dropped together.
 Lab fee.
-Offered fall and spring semesters and summer term.
+Offered fall and spring semesters.

-BIO 134 Fundamentals of Environmental Ecology
+BIO 134 Fundamentals of Environmental Science

 Combines elements of conservation, environmental science, and ecology and emphasizes man's effect on his environment and the living things in it.
-Three one-hour lectures and one two-hour laboratory period each week.
+Three lectures and one two-hour laboratory period each week.
 Lab fee.
 Offered spring semester.